Anisotropic spectral cut-off estimation under multiplicative measurement errors: Minimax theory

 Up to now, the assumptions on $f$ and $g$ were to ensure the well-definedness of the estimator and the weighted $\Lz^2$-risk.
-Here, we can already see that the first summand, called bias term, in \cref{pr:consis} is decreasing if $\bm k\in \pRz$ is increasing in any direction while the second summand, called variance term, is increasing.
+Here, we can already see that the first summand, called bias term, in Proposition \ref{pr:consis} is decreasing if $\bm k\in \pRz$ is increasing in any direction while the second summand, called variance term, is increasing.
 For a more sophisticated analysis of both terms we will consider stronger assumptions on the densities $f$ and $g$.
-Let us first start with the noise density $g$. \paragraph{Noise assumption} As already mentioned, the variance term in \eqref{eq:consis} is monotonically increasing in each component $k_j, j\in \nset{d},$ of $\bm k$.
-More precisely, the growth of $\Delta_g$ is determined by the decay of the Mellin transform of $g$ in each direction.
+Let us first start with the noise density $g$.